Bill Buntin

-William L. Buntin (May 5, 1942 – May 9, 1968) was an American basketball player.
-He played collegiately for the University of Michigan and in the National Basketball Association (NBA).
+William L. Buntin (May 5, 1942 – May 9, 1968) was an American professional basketball player in the National Basketball Association (NBA).
+He played college basketball for the Michigan Wolverines.
 Buntin died of a heart attack at age 26.

 College career

-Buntin was born on May 5, 1942 to William and Rosa Buntin.
-He graduated from, Northern High School in Detroit, Michigan in 1961, playing under Coach Eddie Powers.
-He attended Michigan, playing from 1962–1965 for Coach Dave Strack.
+Buntin was born on May 5, 1942, to William and Rosa Buntin.
+He graduated from, Northern High School in Detroit, Michigan, in 1961, playing under Coach Eddie Powers.
+He attended Michigan, playing from 1962 to 1965 for Coach Dave Strack.

 In three seasons playing center for Michigan, the 6' 7" Buntin had 1,037 rebounds, ranking second in school history.
 He averaged 15.7 rebounds a game in 1963 and recorded 58 double-doubles in 79 games, still a school record.
 His 1,725 points ranks 9th in school history.
 Playing with Cazzie Russell in the 1963–1964 season, Buntin helped Michigan win its first Big Ten title in 16 seasons and advance to the Final Four.